-Dr Akinlotan, whose PhD was awarded at the University of Brighton’s Winter Graduation in February for his work on sedimentary geology in South East England, said he hoped also to inspire the next generation of geologists and geoscientists as a lecturer.
+Dr Akinlotan, whose PhD was awarded at the university’s Winter Graduation in February for his work on sedimentary geology in South East England, said he hoped also to inspire the next generation of geologists and geoscientists as a lecturer.

 In addition to his PhD, Dr Akinlotan was awarded a Postgraduate Certificate in Research Methodology and an Associate Fellowship of the Higher Education Academy.
 He also had three scientific publications in international journals and another three articles are under review.